felixhochbaum/Audiometer/README.md

 # Audiometer

-Implementation of a simple software do determine hearing levels.
+Implementation of a simple software to determine hearing levels.